schmoaaaaah/yt-dlp-stash/README.md

 You might need to change `after_video` to `playlist` if you are downloading a playlist.
 I haven't tested this yet.

+The Processor expects the same path for the media in stash as it is downloaded.

 ## Development

 See the [Plugin Development](https://github.com/yt-dlp/yt-dlp/wiki/Plugin-Development) section of the yt-dlp wiki.